-Good news: The race to find effective treatments for Covid-19 may have reached a turning point.
+Good news: The race to find effective treatments for COVID-19 may have reached a turning point.
 Early today Pfizer confirmed that its new pill prevents severe illness in almost 90 percent of Covid patients.
-Known as Paxlovid, the pill could eventually be offered to anyone who tests positive for Covid, with the aim of vastly reducing the number of Covid hospitalizations and deaths.
+Known as Paxlovid, the pill could eventually be offered to anyone who tests positive for Covid, with the aim of vastly reducing the number of COVID-19 hospitalizations and deaths.

-For Pfizer’s highly anticipated study on Paxlovid and its effectiveness, researchers recruited 2,246 unvaccinated volunteers who were at greater risk of developing severe illness from Covid.
-A total of 1,379 participants came down with the virus, and within three to five days of developing symptoms, received either the Covid pill or a placebo.
+For Pfizer’s highly anticipated study on Paxlovid and its effectiveness, researchers recruited 2,246 unvaccinated volunteers who were at greater risk of developing severe illness from COVID-19.
+A total of 1,379 participants came down with the virus, and within three to five days of developing symptoms, received either the COVID pill or a placebo.
 (A total of 679 participants received the drug, while 682 received the placebo.)

 That isn’t the only proof that the pill is a success.
 Pfizer is conducting another trial focused on people who have a lower risk of severe disease.
 That study includes vaccinated volunteers with a risk factor that increases the chance of severe illness, and unvaccinated volunteers with no risk factors.
 The preliminary data from that study showed that Paxlovid reduced the risk of hospitalization and death by 70 percent.